gitkraken/gk-cli/README.md

 chmod 777 /usr/local/bin/gk
 ```

-Test the installation by running `gk --version`.
+Test the installation by running `gk setup`.

 You will likely run into a security error that looks like this: